carisaelam/odin-js-tic-tac-toe/README.md

-## How to Play
-Visit the live site at: https://carisaelam-tic-tac-toe.netlify.app
+**Visit the live site at: https://carisaelam-tic-tac-toe.netlify.app**